Skip to main content

 Background

 Dr. Celinscak is a historian of twentieth century Britain and Europe, specializing in war, Holocaust, and genocide studies.
 He is the author of Distance from the Belsen Heap: Allied Forces and the Liberation of a Nazi Concentration Camp, winner of a Vine Award for Non-Fiction, and Kingdom of Night: Witnesses to the Holocaust, winner of a Canadian Jewish Literary Award for Holocaust literature.
-He is also the co-editor of Artistic Representations of Suffering: Rights, Resistance, and Remembrance and the forthcoming International Approaches to the Holocaust (University of Nebraska Press).
+He is also the co-editor of Artistic Representations of Suffering: Rights, Resistance, and Remembrance, as well as the forthcoming Global Approaches to the Holocaust: Memory, History, and Representation (University of Nebraska Press) and Two Roses (University of Toronto Press).

 His primary area of research is the Second World War and its impact on the twentieth century.
 He is particularly interested in the relationship between war and culture.
 Dr. Celinscak is currently working on a new project that explores the process of denazification in the British zone of postwar Germany.
 This work is supported by a European Holocaust Research Infrastructure fellowship at the Wiener Library for the Study of the Holocaust and Genocide in London, England.
-He recently collaborated on exhibitions at the Vancouver Holocaust Education Centre and the Durham Museum.
-He is an elected Fellow of the Royal Historical Society.
+He has collaborated on exhibitions at the Vancouver Holocaust Education Centre and the Durham Museum.
+He is an elected Fellow of the Royal Historical Society and is the Editor-in-Chief of the Journal of History.

 Frequently Taught Courses